ahmedsaleh210/cached_map_marker/README.md

 # Cached Custom Marker

+A flutter ackage provides a Flutter library designed to simplify the process of caching custom markers for Google Maps in Flutter applications.
+It leverages the flutter_cache_manager package to cache images and widgets, allowing for efficient retrieval and use of custom markers on the map.
+This package addresses common challenges in managing marker resources by offering functionalities to:

-A Flutter package designed to efficiently manage and cache custom markers for maps.
-This package allows you to download and cache images from the network, converting them into `BitmapDescriptor` objects for use as map markers.
-It also provides functionality to clear the cached images, ensuring that your application can manage storage effectively.
+1. **Cache Network Images:** Download and cache images from the network, resizing them as needed for use as map markers.
+2. **Cache Widgets as Images:**  Render Flutter widgets to images, cache these images, and use them as custom markers.
+This is particularly useful for dynamic content that needs to be displayed on the map.
+3. **Efficient Resource Management:** Provides methods to clear the cache, ensuring that the application manages resources efficiently and avoids unnecessary storage usage.

 [![pub package](https://img.shields.io/pub/v/cached_custom_marker.svg)](https://pub.dev/packages/cached_custom_marker)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)